|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus ‘pleasing, thankful’ and is related to grateful.

 In this case we are asking God’s help, for which He charges nothing, except our faith and loyalty to Him, to withstand the temptations of this world.
 We ask for help to withstand what?
 Actually, what we are looking for is help to not follow our own devices and desires.
 We are asking for help to withstand temptations that not only come from external sources, but also from internal sources, namely our hearts and minds.
 This seems like an odd request, until one considers the fact that our own devices and desires are the root of all of our troubles.
 We are naturally inclined to the sinful things which separate us from Our Lord.
 We are simply requesting help in combating the evil desires of our heart that would separate us for all eternity if they were left unchecked.
 We are simply asking for help to make His Will our will.
 To help us to do what will make us happy and not just what we think fun, but to be permanently happy, which boils down to following His Word.
-For we know that we ourselves will not do what His Will is on our own volition, but rather we must ask that God plant the seed of His Will on our hearts so that we will do it.
+For we know that we ourselves will not do what His Will is of our own volition, but rather we must ask God to plant the seed of His Will on our hearts so that we will do it.

 Paradoxically, we are asking for help to do not what we want, but what is best for us.
 There is a difference between what we want, and what is best for us, as there is a difference between the words want and need.
 What we want and what is best for us are not necessarily interchangeable.
 We often confuse wanting something with needing something, when that something we want is not something we truly need and or is good for us.
 We are asking God’s Help to make us want to do what He wants us to do, so that not only will we have “fun”, but be happy!
-We are also asking His help to discern what is good and needed for us, to help us clarify the difference between things that are needed and those we want, and to see what is bad and not helpful.
+We are also asking His help to see what is good and needed for us, to help us clarify the difference between things that are needed and those we want, and to see what is bad and not helpful.

 Using it properly to follow God’s will is what free will was intended by God to lead us to.
 He intended for us to follow Him willingly without any coercion whatsoever.
 He wants each and every one of us to come to His throne willingly and with all of our heart souls and mind for Him.
-He will give us the tool of the Holy Spirit, His guidance to withstand all the trials and temptations this world throws our way.
+He will give us the help of the Holy Spirit, His guidance to withstand all the trials and temptations this world throws our way.
 We have to have confidence in Him and be able and willing to listen to that guidance to help us through these periods of temptation and difficulty in our lives.

 As a side point, none of us is perfect, none of us is better than others; however, some of us are clearly worse than others.
-We certainly know more than those who do not believe that we are fallen far short of the goal that He expects from us, being in our fallen state, and we know how far we have to go to as get close to perfection as we possibly can.
+We certainly know more than those who do not believe we are fallen far short of the goal He expects from us, being in our fallen state, and we know how far we have to go to as get close to perfection as we possibly can.
 We need the help of the Almighty to travel on this path!

 Which takes us to Paul’s next point; if we follow Christ in both out words and deeds, as the testimony of Christ is confirmed in them, through our actions, we will be “In every thing ye are enriched by him, in all utterance, and in all knowledge…” For by acting on Christ’s words, we not only gain eternal salvation, but are far more likely to prosper here on earth.
 This prosperity is not the mega wealth sometimes associated with “prospering”, but rather the surplus of resources over our worldly desires and the true happiness that comes from loving and helping others.
-It will make us far more happy than say for instance people like Bill Gates, Steve Ballmer, etc, who have far more money than even they know what to do with, and money cannot provide true happiness.
+It will make us far more happy than people like Bill Gates, Steve Ballmer, etc, who have far more money than even they know what to do with, and money cannot provide true happiness.
 Only God and Jesus can step in and fill that role, if we let him into our hearts.

 But, not everyone is content to take Jesus at His Word.
 After the Sadducees lost their round with Jesus, the Pharisees, feeling they were superior to the Sadducees, came together to trip Him up.
 However, as we know ourselves, one cannot trick God, and if you try, you will come out looking the fool.
 An expert in The Law, of which Pharisees were very fond, asked Him a question, trying to trick Him, “Master, which is the great commandment in the law?”
 Jesus answered, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.”
 Thus, He provided the Summary of the Law we hear every Holy Communion.